-1. If both parties are undergraduate students - Vice-President of Student Development.
+1. If both parties are undergraduate students - Provost.

-2. If one or both parties are administrative staff members – Vice-President of University Services, unless the complainant or respondent is a University Services employee, in which case the Vice-President of Student Development.
+2. If one or both parties are administrative staff members – Vice President of Business and Financial Affairs, unless the complainant or respondent is a Business and Financial Affairs employee, in which case the Provost.

 1. a summary of the investigative report;

 2. a written notice setting forth: